 When not working as an artist, Yasmin dedicates her time to the foster youth of New York City.
-As a Court Appointed Special Advocate, she received the 2012 Advocate of The Year Award for her dedication to getting services for foster care children with special needs.
-Yasmin was inspired to create this film when she realized the voices of the children she worked with were not being heard and their stories never told.
+As a Court Appointed Special Advocate, she received the 2012 Advocate of The Year Award for her dedication to getting services for foster care children with special needs, and the 2018 CASA Hero Award for her advocacy work.
+Yasmin was inspired to create a documentary film series about foster care when she realized the voices of the children she worked with were not being heard and their stories never told.